ValleyDragon888/ValleyDragon888/README.md

 At the moment, I'm:
 - Staying away from Kotlin/Gradle (Rant beginning...)
 - Wishing I was running Linux like I used to. ☹️
+- Attempting to remove bloatware (ahem, AI) from Windows
 - Making a crazy-golf inspired godot game with a friend.

 <div align="center">